vyaskhushboo26/chapter-4-Let-s-get-Hooked/README.md

-# chapter-02-Igniting-our-app
+Class Summary Chapter - 05 Let's Get Hooked

-Chapter-02 was about creating production-ready react app from scratch without using create-react-app.
-Production-ready app on the second day of a course ? sounds interesting right !!?
-The concept of bundlers (Parcel) was explained in detail.
-We all assume React is the one superpower that makes the application faster, though it is partially right, the major credit goes to the other packages/helper utilities (Bundler) for speeding up the application, optimizing the code, improving the performance and lots more.
-Find the other interesting powerful featured of bundler in class notes.
+Chapter-05 was the continuation of previous chapter where we started to develop a food delivery app.
+In this chapter, we re-organised the repo structure, understood the importance of clean coding principles, different ways of exporting and importing modules(components).
+Then, the hero of this chapter Hooks got everyone hooked to their screen.
+It was indeed a 3 hours knowledge heavy session where foundation of hooks was laid.
+We used hooks to filter the restaurants based on search input.
+Find my version of detailed explanation of these concepts in theory-assignment.md.

-One line about this chapter : As Akshay says Parcel is a BEAST.
+After today's session, got a better understanding of Thinking in React.
+In last chapter, I mentioned about thinking in React and developing the app.
+I continued that in this chapter as well.
+Check coding-assignment.md to find its details.

-Check out Chapter-02 Live for the live demo of this chapter's coding assignment
+One line about this chapter : Hook is just normal function which manages the local variable(state), which can only be modified using it's function useState() to create a state and assign a initial value and setState() to update the state.

-If you are interested in learning other chapters of this series, please browse through the my repositories
+Check out Chapter-05 Live for the live demo of this chapter's coding assignment (InstaFood Version 1.0).
+Also check out the following chapters to see how InstaFood has progressed.
+Happy Reacting !!!

-If you have any queries/suggestions about my version of this course, please feel free to raise PR.
-Happy coding !!!
+If you are interested in other chapters of this series, please browse through the my repositories